-By using cloud financial software, your executives can take back financial control of your firm’s proceedings to gain absolute clarity, wherever and whenever it’s needed.
+By using cloud accounting software, your executives can take back financial control of your firm’s proceedings to gain absolute clarity, wherever and whenever it’s needed.

 This strength finds root in the centralisation of all customer data at a single online location, where it can be integrated with all other business functions.